kef7/NetworkListener/readme.md

 ## SSL/TLS Support

-To handle secured communications you must provide a host name and a certificate that contains the hostname (other configurations like DNS, or host name with IP use, is beyond this document).
+To handle secured communications you must provide a host name and a certificate that contains the host name (other configurations like DNS, or host name with IP use, is beyond this document).
 You provide the *NetworkListener* object this information with the builder, see below.

 ```c#
 // Create network listener builder; you can inject logging here int he Create() static method